dijkstracula/solvent/paper/report.md

-Certainly, the logical statement `at no point will len(xs) be zero` feels very much a safety property, suggesting a straightforward "throw a tool for model checking like Slam[@SlamProject] or Saturn[@Saturn] at it" solution.
+Certainly, the logical statement `at no point will len(xs) be zero` feels very much a safety property, suggesting a straightforward "throw a tool for model checking like SLAM[@SlamProject], BLAST[@BLAST] or Houdini[@Houdini] at it" solution.
+As it happens, each of the above tools use _predicate abstraction_[@PredicateAbstraction] as their computational workhorse; _TODO: add text about what's interesting about predicate abstraction, with an eye towards why it's useful for liquid type reconstruction_.
 Much like our non-higher order type systems, model checking techniques are sound, push-button in their human-in-the-loop requirements, and can scale up to tackle the practicalities of exploring the execution space in real-world software.

 Indeed, enumerating paths through a program is a property of model-checking that is not well-covered in the type theory space.
 Type systems are typically _path-insensitive_ as most typechecking algorithms act upon program fragments, and then compose to operate over the program as a whole.
 This "context-free" nature means the typechecker knows where it's going, but it doesn't know where it's been[@RoadtoNowhere], limiting the richness of the space of counterproofs that it can generate.

 The model checking approach is not strictly optimal, however.
 Hidden within our straightforward type `List[T]` is in fact something problematic for model
 checkers: under Curry-Howard, a type variable corresponds to quantifying over propositions in constructive logic[@TaPL].
-In that way, a natural reading of a polymorphic type is: `for all propositions P, T(P)`.
+In that way, the reading of this a polymorphic type is: `for all propositions T, the proposition List(T) holds`.
 Meanwhile, the encoding schemes for symbolically abstracting states into statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.

 Generally, therefore, reasoning about inductive data structures, something trivial for a type-checker, can cause a model checker to wander into the realm